Julius Randle: New York Knicks (2019–2024)

 On December 28, 2022, Randle recorded 41 points, 11 rebounds and 7 assists in a 122–115 loss against the San Antonio Spurs.
 On January 15, 2023, Randle put up 42 points and 15 rebounds in a 117–104 win over the Detroit Pistons.
 He also became the first player in Knicks history to put up at least 40 points and 15 rebounds in a game since Patrick Ewing in 1996.
 On February 2, 2023, Randle was named to his second NBA All-Star Game as a reserve for the Eastern Conference.
 On February 24, Randle tied a then career-high 46 points in a 115–109 win over the Washington Wizards.
 On March 3, Randle scored 43 points, grabbed nine rebounds and made a game-winning three-pointer in a 122–120 win over the Miami Heat.
 On March 20, in a 140–134 loss to the Minnesota Timberwolves, Randle scored a career-high 57 points, going 19-of-29 from the field.
 His 57 points were the most by a Knick in a game since Carmelo Anthony's franchise-record 62 points in 2014.
 On March 30, the Knicks announced that Randle would be out for at least two weeks with a left ankle sprain, which he suffered during a game the day earlier against the Miami Heat.
 Randle had an up and down playoff showing struggling with his shot but still being able to contribute to his team & help get them to the Eastern Conference Semifinals.
 Coming back from injury in Game 1 of the 1st Round vs the Cleveland Cavaliers, Randle had a strong showing scoring 19 points to go along with 10 rebounds, 4 assists & 2 steals in a win on the road.
 Randle also re-injured his ankle in Game 5 of the 1st Round.
-He missed Game 1 of the Eastern Conference Semifinals but played in Game 2, scoring 25 points, grabbing 12 rebounds, & dishing out 8 assists in a win to tie the series.
+He missed Game 1 of the Eastern Conference Semifinals but played in Game 2, scoring 25 points, grabbing 12 rebounds and dishing out 8 assists in a win to tie the series.

 On February 1, 2024, Randle was named to his third All-Star Game as an Eastern Conference reserve.
 On April 4, it was announced that Randle will undergo shoulder surgery that would make him miss the remainder of the 2024 season.